1:3 Other Ways to Make the Sausage

 Big Blocks: increasing the block size to increase the amount of transactions

-New Sacrifice: replacing the SHA-256 algorithm bitcoin uses with a different type of sacrifice using a different random number finder or other type of sacrifice.
+New Sacrifice: replacing the SHA-256 algorithm bitcoin uses with a different type of sacrifice using a different random number finder, or another type of potentially more useful sacrifice.

-The dominant version of Bitcoin (as of May 2018) chose to implement a multi year development called the lightning network which creates a second layer of transaction processing on top of the primary bitcoin blockchain.
+The dominant version of Bitcoin (as of this writing) chose to implement a multi year development called the lightning network which creates a second layer of transaction processing on top of the primary bitcoin blockchain.

-The idea works by opening a channel of transactions where parties can make many transactions with each other without needing to send each transaction to the ledger.
+The lightning network system works by opening a channel of transactions where parties can make many transactions with each other without needing to send each transaction to the ledger.

-When a channel (or special system for guaranteeing transactions without using the blockchain) between parties is opened or closed, a single transaction is registered with the blockchain removing the need to register every intermediate transaction on the chain.
+When a channel (special network path for sending transactions without using the blockchain) between parties is opened or closed, a single transaction is registered with the blockchain.
+Once established, a lightning channel removes the need to register every intermediate transaction that takes place in the channel with the underlying blockchain.
+Like a traditional network router, transactions “hop” between “relay nodes”.
+(Eg. each individual running a lightning node can forward transactions without being able to steal/co-opt/modify transactions)

 The alternate version of Bitcoin called "Bitcoin Cash" removed the ability to perform these off-chain transactions in favor of increasing the block size and retaining the simplicity of the original Bitcoin protocol.
-As of May 2018 each Bitcoin Cash block can process 32 megabytes worth of transactions every 10 minutes.
+As of May 2018 each Bitcoin Cash block can process 32 megabytes worth of transactions every 10 minutes, though in practice most blocks are very far from being full.

 This approach increases the storage requirements to host a full node (or full copy of the ledger).
-Larger storage requirements to maintain a full copy of the ledger can limit the number of distributed ledgers people are willing to run.
-If you need to store 32 megabytes of new information every 10 minutes just to send a payment, most average users would not be willing to purchase a new hard drive space just to use the system.
+Larger storage requirements to maintain a full copy of the ledger can limit the number of distributed ledger “full nodes” people are willing to run.
+If you need to store 32 megabytes of new information every 10 minutes just to send a payment, most average users would not be willing to purchase a new hard drive every year just to use the protocol.

 Thus most users will not download the full copy of the ledger (called a full node) and instead rely on a lite wallet (or software that does not need a full copy of the ledger to work, but instead just references someone else's full copy)